 Global Government Innovation Networks has been at the heart of many international communities since the mid-1990s, becoming a trusted catalyst for open-minded exploration of innovations in government.
 We have long-standing relationships with senior government leaders in IT and public works agencies across the globe.
 We coordinate U.S. participation in:

 - 5-Nations CIO Council, the national CIOs from the U.S., the U.K., Canada, Australia and New Zealand, which meets quarterly by videoconference or face-to-face.

 - North American Day, an annual meeting of senior government IT officials from Mexico, Canada and the United States.
 Under a formal MOU on trilateral collaboration on IT, the group set up a framework for groundbreaking international information-sharing on public health issues, identity management, open data, and other cross-border projects.

 - International Council for IT in Government Administration (ICA), the premiere international group of senior government IT officials from 25 countries.
 OCSIT is an active participant in ICA projects.

 - U.S.-Canada Bilateral Meetings, where the leaders of GSA and its Canadian government counterpart have met since 2003 to compare notes.
-A 2003 agreement calls for the two sets of leaders to collaborate on ongoing public-service issues and meet face-to-face every other year.
+A Memorandum of Understanding between the agencies calls for the two sets of leaders to collaborate on ongoing public-service issues and meet face-to-face periodically.